hiibolt/mbo/README.md

         - Dev/Observability/Psuedo-Prod: Multiple tiered Docker Compose YAMLs
         - Full-prod: Declarative Kuberenetes YAMLs
 15. **Resilience Testing**: Demonstrate graceful handling of failures (connection drops, pod kills, etc.)
     - Yes.
 Graceful shutdowns, custom RAII guards for handling dropped connections kindly, and thanks to the `Drop` trait Rust weilds, it was mostly done for me in advance.
-The production Kubernetes deployments are all self-healing and let K8s do its thing to bring actual to desired state.
+    - The production Kubernetes deployments are all self-healing and let K8s do its thing to bring actual to desired state.
 16. **API Reliability**: Idempotency, retry logic, proper error handling
     - Absolutely.
 All operations are atomic and idempotent, as I made use of Rust's `Arc`, `RwLock`, and other concurrency types.
-All error handling is done with a contextual error handling crate I love called `anyhow`, which makes RCAs an delightfully simple.
-Addtionally, the frontend has data verification, Toast-based error handling and reporting, and absolutely zero chance of an unreported issue.
+    - All error handling is done with a contextual error handling crate I love called `anyhow`, which makes RCAs an delightfully simple.
+There isn't a single `unwrap` or `expect` call in the entire core backend.
+    - The frontend has type verification, Toast-based error handling and reporting, and absolutely zero chance of an unreported issue.
 17. **Security**: Supply chain verification, dependency auditing, SBOM generation
     - I have `dependabot` set up in the repository, which automatically runs `cargo-audit` and emails me if a dependency has a major CVE or issue, and prompts for major updates.
-Additionally, `cargo-sbom` is extremely straightforward and gives the SBOM visibility with one command.
+    - `cargo-sbom` is extremely straightforward and gives the SBOM visibility with one command.
+The output is verbose so I omitted it, but the tool exists, works well, and one command.
 18. **Correctness Verification**: Prove the order book never violates exchange rules (price-time priority, valid quantities)
     - This was the most interesting for me, because I've very new to `databento`.
 I made two major decisions (in a real environment, I wouldn't have made either and would immediately reach out for advice!)
         - MBO messages that operate on things that don't yet or never exist are discarded with a `warn`-level log/trace event.
 I decided to do so since it's simply a limitation of having only a snapshot of the market.
         - No crossed markets.
-Leaving it as allowed, there was a negative spread, which makes sense programmatically because of how these events work, but on the other hand makes no actual sense.
-As such, I added a correction layer that filters to only allow properly matched operations.
+Leaving it as allowed, there was a negative spread, which makes sense programmatically because of how these events work, but on the other hand it mades no real-world sense.
+To compensate, I added a correction layer that filters to only allow properly matched operations.

 ## Full Process
 I started with **Order Book Reconstruction** to gain a better understanding of how the library worked, as it looked to be the most difficult comparatively.
 I was correct in this thought, and succeeded as a result.